Glossary: broadband technical terms explained

 BT Openreach: The division of BT responsible for network infrastructure.
 Created in 2006 to allow competing providers access to the BT lines.
 If a repair or installation is required it is BT Openreach, rather than your ISP, who will send an engineer.
 Aside from Virgin Media most broadband connections in the UK use the BT Openreach infrastructure.

-Cable broadband: Broadband internet delivered over cable TV lines.
+Cable broadband: Broadband internet delivered over coaxial cable lines.
 In the UK the largest cable broadband operator is Virgin Media, formed from a merger of NTL and Telewest.
 Over the last few years Virgin has stopped describing its services as cable broadband and now calls it fibre optic because, like the BT Openreach fibre network, it uses fibre connections to street cabinets (FTTC).
-Unlike BT though it completes the link to homes with coaxial cable, rather than the copper telephone lines.
+Unlike BT though Virgin completes the link to homes with coaxial cable, rather than the copper telephone lines, a technology known as Hybrid Fibre Coaxial (HFC).

 Capping: A limit placed on a broadband service.
 Capping is a term you often hear in the world of broadband, and can be used in two different contexts.
 Firstly, there can be a cap on how much data you can use (both download and upload) during a period of time, usually the monthly billing cycle.
 If you exceed this cap, you may have to pay an excess charge or be punished through other means, such as throttling.
 Secondly, the term is used when discussing throttling - you speed may be artificially capped at a certain rate, either as a punishment for downloading too much data or as a way for your provider to manage data traffic in busy peak-time periods.